Community Advisory Board

-The GC-CPEH Community Engagement Core Stakeholder Advisory Board (SAB) is comprised of environmental health partners.
-The role of our SAB is to review progress on projects, identify new concerns, and help prioritize the CEC action agenda.
+The GC-CPEH Community Engagement Core Community Advisory Board (CAB) is comprised of environmental health partners.
+The role of our CAB is to review progress on projects, identify new concerns, and help prioritize the CEC action agenda.

-The COVID-19 pandemic has impacted the ways in which we correspond with our SAB, with the great majority requesting that a face-to-face meeting be deferred until signs of any surge activity have ceased.
+The COVID-19 pandemic has impacted the ways in which we correspond with our CAB, with the great majority requesting that a face-to-face meeting be deferred until signs of any surge activity have ceased.
 We have, however, been in contact through email and via phone to seek their assistance, particularly with COVID-19 activities in recent months.
-Our SAB consists of community partners, each of whom provides a different “lens” to view environmental issues, including many with whom we have long-standing relationships.
-We anticipate convening the community members of the SAB via Zoom in November for community members to meet and talk about their potential involvement and what their “offers and asks” are, to be followed by a more formal meeting (based on their input) with the Center leadership, to be held in winter 2020.
+Our CAB consists of community partners, each of whom provides a different “lens” to view environmental issues, including many with whom we have long-standing relationships.
+We anticipate convening the community members of the CAB via Zoom in November for community members to meet and talk about their potential involvement and what their “offers and asks” are, to be followed by a more formal meeting (based on their input) with the Center leadership, to be held in winter 2020.

 GC-CPEH CAB Members: